Arist12/coding-tasks/README.md

 # Serving Qwen2.5-Coder with SGLang

-This repo includes Python scripts to serve and evaluate `Qwen/Qwen2.5-Coder-0.5B-Instruct` with Docker containers.
+This repo includes Python scripts to serve, inference, and evaluate `Qwen/Qwen2.5-Coder-0.5B-Instruct` with Docker containers.

 ## 1. Serve the model with SGLang

-The `./src/cli.py` script automates the setup of a Docker container and launches an SGLang server with a specified model.
+The `./src/cli.py` script automates the setup of a Docker container that launches an SGLang server to serve a user-specified model (e.g., for this repo, we default to serve `Qwen2.5-Coder-0.5B-Instruct`).

 ### Running the script